Minister for Internal Affairs and Communications

 The Minister for Internal Affairs and Communications (総務大臣, Soumu Daijin) is a member of the Cabinet of Japan and is the leader and chief executive of the Ministry of Internal Affairs and Communications.
 The minister is also a statutory member of the National Security Council, and is nominated by the Prime Minister of Japan and is appointed by the Emperor of Japan.

-The current minister is Yoshimasa Hayashi, who took office on October 21, 2025.
+The current minister is Hisayuki Fujii, who took office on September 17, 2026.